-Tests: In this class, you are required to take one test that is worth 45% of your overall course grade.
-The format of the exams will be a combination of short definitions and essay-type questions.
+Tests: In this class, you are required to take one test that is worth 40% of your overall course grade.
+The format of the exam will be a combination of short definitions and essay-type questions.
 You can use your textbooks, your notes, and the posted notes.
 However, you will be using lockdown browser, which will not allow you to have anything else open on your computer.
-There will be no make up for the test.
-The test date and time are listed in the class schedule.
-You will have two hours to complete the test.
+There will be no make-up for the exam.
+The exam date is listed in the class schedule.
+Detailed instructions will be provided in Canvas.